-In the Summer Term of Year 8, pupils nominated candidates for the positions of Head Girl and Deputy Head Girl of Middle School.
-The whole year vote for a shortlist of nominated candidates in a secret ballot.
-The successful candidates are then expected to represent the School on Open Days and Evenings and may be asked to escort VIPs on tours of the School.
-In addition to these roles within each Form, there are the roles of House Captain or Deputy House Captain, Games Captain or Deputy Games Captain, Charity Representative and School Council Representative.
-The School Council Representative serves on the School Council for a year and is responsible for taking issues from the form to the Council and then feeding back to the form matters discussed at School Council.
+Within each form, pupils can hold a variety of responsibilities, including House Captain, Games Captain, Charity Representative, and School Council Representative.
+The School Council Representative serves on the School Council for a year and is responsible for taking issues from the form to the Council and then feeding back to the form on matters discussed at School Council.